 - The levels of access to public open space were found to be high in the rural villages, with existing public open space supplemented by additional open space typically to meet the additional demand of new residential development.
-Some mixed use sites have been identified that would provide additional open space beyond the requirements of the development itself. - A number of proposed sites would affect Conservation Areas and in some instances listed or locally important buildings.
+Some mixed use sites have been identified that would provide additional open space beyond the requirements of the development itself. - An appropriate balance was found to be struck between the provision of additional housing and the provision of retail space to allow for convenient access. - A number of proposed sites would affect Conservation Areas and in some instances listed or locally important buildings.
 Whilst this need not prevent development, it is likely to constrain the types of development available.
-It may also affect the viability of onsite renewable energy schemes for the affected sites as renewable energy schemes can be visually and in some cases archaeologically intrusive. - The majority of sites were large development on greenfield areas.
+It may also affect the viability of onsite renewable energy schemes for the affected sites as renewable energy schemes can be visually and in some cases archaeologically intrusive. - A number of allocated sites are large development on greenfield areas.
 As such, the assessment identified a significant negative impact on the natural resources of the District particularly the soils and minerals that would be expected to be lost or sealed.
-Measures can be taken as a part of individual developments to mitigate against the loss of soils and minimise the potential for contamination. - Given the level of facilities and amenities of the villages, and the relatively lower level of access to public transport (rural bus services only), it is anticipated that a high degree of the total transport demand will need to be met by the private car as bus services may not be able, in some locations, to provide the level of access to the variety of destinations required to make this an attractive alternative. - Recommendations - 4.
-The rural villages would benefit from settlement-wide travel plans that individual developments can integrate into as they come forward.
-This could include car pool/hire/share schemes and link to green travel plans for employment locations. - It was noted during the assessment that the majority of the potential development sites across all three categories were adjacent to the urban boundary/village envelope, in several instances requiring an extension to the boundary/ envelope to accommodate the development.
-This was often a result of limited capacity within existing settlements of suitable sites.
-Development on or near the village envelope can have lower levels of access to local facilities. - New development has a clear role to play in helping to provide housing choice in the former mining communities but there is a risk that new development takes the form of enclaves that are divorced from the existing settlement. - Recommendation - 5.
-The DPD could highlight the need for new development on the edge of settlements to be well connected to existing local facilities e.g. by highlighting the need for accessibility on foot and by bicycle etc. - 6.
-The DPD could highlight the need for new development in the former mining communities to be physically integrated with existing development, e.g. by highlighting the need for accessibility on foot and by bicycle etc.
+Measures can be taken as a part of individual developments to mitigate against the loss of soils and minimise the potential for contamination. - Given the level of facilities and amenities of the villages, and the relatively lower level of access to public transport (rural bus services only), it is anticipated that a high degree of the total transport demand will need to be met by the private car as bus services may not be able, in some locations, to provide the level of access to the variety of destinations required to make this an attractive alternative.